wifinigel/WLANPiShark/README.md

  This batch file needs to be run from a Windows 10 command line and will stream tcpdump data back to Wireshark on your Windows machine from a WLANPi, allowing wireless frames decode.
-This script was tested with an Comfast CF-912AC adapter plugged in to a WLANPi.
+This script was tested with a Comfast CF-912AC adapter plugged in to a WLANPi.

- The best way to use this script with your WLANPi is to hook up a ethernet cable between your laptop/PC and the WLANPi.
+ If using a version of the WLANPi image prior to version 1.5.0, the best way to use this script with your WLANPi is to hook up a ethernet cable between your laptop/PC and the WLANPi.
 Make sure you do this before powering on your WLANPi.
 Then, when the WLANPi powers up, you will see a 169.254.x.x address on the display of your WLANPi.